CrossEvol/lua_lisp/readme.md

 deal with them in the same way is reasonable. maybe should recognize keyword like 'defclass' , 'defmethod' as builtin function ?

+## Arithmetic operation
+do not care about divide by zero do not care about reduction

+## round function
+`ceiling` , `floor` , `round` , `truncate` can receive two parameters, but this impl only accept one param.

+## code-char function
+<0, NIL
+0-31 && 127, lookup table
+32-126 , convert to #\a
+gt 128 , toUnicodePoint